ahdinosaur/blog.mikey.nz/source/_posts/parenting.md

 ### Talk to yourself

-An easy teaching method is to talk to yourself.
+An easy teaching method, especially for young children, is to talk to yourself.

 Narrate everything you do, everything you see, everything you think about.